Lednerb/vestacp-backup-manager/README.md

 3. Save and close the file.

-The command above will run the script every day of the week at 03:00.
+The command above will run the script every day of the week at 03:00am.

 <a href="https://help.ubuntu.com/community/CronHowto" target="_blank">Here you can find further information.</a>

 ##Settings
-To get the script working, you just have to modify the settings area in `vestacp-backup-manager.sh`:
+To get the script running, you just have to edit the settings in `vestacp-backup-manager.sh`:

 `server`: the server adress (FQDN)

 `user`: the ssh user to login on the server

-`backupuser`: the VestaCP user that backups should be managed
+`backupuser`: the VestaCP user which backups are managed

 `server_path`: the server path where the backups are saved from VestaCP

 `local_path`: the local path where the backups will be stored

-`backup_on_server_days`: the amount of days the backups will remain on the server before they get deleted
+`backup_on_server_days`: the amount of days the backups will remain on the server before they are deleted

 `amount_local_backups`: the amount of backups that will be stored on the disk.
-If new backups were downloaded the oldest get deleted so only this amount of backups is stored on your local disk.
+If new backups are downloaded, the oldest will be deleted, so that only this amount of backups is stored on your local disk.